miguoliang/old_blog/code/_posts/2019-12-19-how-to-use-bootstrap-css-styles-in-amp-pages.md

 ---
 layout: post
 title: How to use Bootstrap CSS Styles in AMP Pages
-description: This article explains how to remove unused Bootstrap CSS Styles and use the rest of styles in AMP pages.
+description: This article explains how to remove unused Bootstrap CSS Styles and use the rest of the styles in AMP pages.
 date: 2019-12-19 00:00:00 +08:00:00
 image: /assets/2019-12-19-how-to-use-bootstrap-css-styles-in-amp-pages/banner.jpg
 categories: